Frozen Shoulder Surgery and

 Using a cold pack will allow you to manage your pain while getting rid of swelling and inflammation during the intial 'freezing' stage and while your frozen shoulder injury gradually regains movement in the 'thawing' stage.
 Using cold at these times will stop your frozen shoulder injury from getting worse.

-- Physical Therapy - Surgery is usually the last resort.
+- Physical Therapy (PT) - Surgery is usually the last resort.
 This means doctors or surgeons typically won't perform a surgery until they feel that their patient has put effort into treating their injury with conservative treatment methods.
-This includes 4 to 6 months of physical therapy.
+This includes 4 to 6 months of PT.
 If you haven't experienced any improvement in your condition during that time then surgery may be considered.
-Agressive physical therapy approaches will focus on forced or manual manipulation of your shoulder joint - this means your physical therapists will be trying to move your shoulder past the point where it 'sticks' or is 'frozen' in place.
+Agressive PT approaches will focus on forced or manual manipulation of your shoulder joint - this means your physical therapists will be trying to move your shoulder past the point where it 'sticks' or is 'frozen' in place.
 This can be painful and end up making your injury worse if not done correctly. (reference: 1)

 Why Won't My Frozen Shoulder Heal?